matrixopticslab/matrixopticslab.github.io/content/en/post/LiangcaiCao/index.md

   - Deep Learning
 ---

-On February 26, 2026, we were honored to host **Prof. Liangcai Cao** from the Department of Precision Instruments at **Tsinghua University** for an academic seminar titled **"Computational Optics Wavefront Sensing and Phase Imaging Technology."**
+On December 28, 2025, we were honored to host **Prof. Liangcai Cao** from the Department of Precision Instruments at **Tsinghua University** for an academic seminar titled **"Computational Optics Wavefront Sensing and Phase Imaging Technology."**

 Prof. Cao is a renowned expert in holographic display and computational imaging.
 During his presentation, he shared his group's latest breakthroughs in integrating physical models with neural networks, specifically highlighting: